0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Medium/2025-10-21-htb-intelligence.md

 SMB   10.129.235.228   445   DC   [*] Windows 10 / Server 2019 Build 17763 x64 (name:DC) (domain:intelligence.htb) (signing:True) (SMBv1:False)

 SMB   10.129.235.228   445   DC   [-] intelligence.htb\guest: STATUS_ACCOUNT_DISABLED
 ```

-Unfortunately we are unable to authenticate, however we are able to identify the name of the target host on the IP Address `10.129.235.228` as having the hostname `DC`.
+Unfortunately, we are unable to authenticate, however we are able to identify the name of the target host on the IP Address `10.129.235.228` as having the hostname `DC`.

 Returning to our `nmap` output, we also have identified a HTTP service running on port `TCP/80`.
 We can attempt to navigate to the website in our browser to see if we are able to access it at `10.129.235.228:80`.